EliotGann/QANT/README.md

 developed by Eliot Gann of the Australian Synchrotron and currently NIST (eliot.gann@nist.gov) an Igor Pro set of procedures, best working on Igor Pro v 8+, but compatible with Igor Pro 6+

-For installation, if it suggested that you follow these instructions:
+For installation, it is suggested that you follow these instructions:

 Install Github Desktop, create a github account if you haven't already